 Chichester Dam

-Accessible areas include the dam wall, the 'middle' carpark and picnic facilities next to the dam wall, and the upper picnic area.
+Accessible areas include the dam wall, the car park and picnic facilities next to the dam wall, and the upper picnic area.

 The lower car park and picnic area will remain closed.

-Some work to finish our recent project to improve the performance and reliability of our water infrastructure will continue, but this will not impact visitors’ access.
+Some work to finish our recent project to improve the performance and reliability of our water infrastructure will continue in addition to the ongoing work described above.

 Thank you for your patience and understanding while we complete the work.